Information alert

 You should discuss this with your doctor.
 There might be places we recommend you avoid if medical care is hard to access there.

-Sciensus, the home delivery company, usually need at least two weeks’ notice if you want to change or pause your deliveries.
-If you give them less notice, the hospital will still be charged for the infusors because they will have already been made.
-The hospital will be charged even if you don’t get the infusors.
+Sciensus usually need at least six weeks’ notice to change or pause your deliveries.
+If you give less notice, the infusors may already have been prepared.
+If this happens, the hospital will still be charged, even if you don’t get them.

 When you travel, pack the infusors in your checked luggage because it stays cooler there.
 If possible, keep the infusors with cool packs to help them stay at the right temperature.